MatDennis/ProgrammingTest/README.md

     - import
     - readfile (specific utf-8)
     - regex
+    - jest
 - Learn to type better variable and function names.
 Need to make things easier to read for another person.
 - Don't make branch names long (functional-refactor).
 Shorten, but make it easier to read.
 - Learn some keyboard shortcuts, just discoverd ctrl+J. Lovely!
 - Learn some more shortcuts for git.
 E.G. git commit --amend
+- With jest, stop thinking it needs to be everyting, only need to test the little to know it works.

 ### Special Notes